 So Loved the World.

 The emphasis is on love, the basis on which action was taken by the Father.
-It was love that led the Father to give us grace and gifted us with Jesus, his “only begotten Son”.
-And this gift was planned even before the foundation of the world, as in “slain from the foundation of the world”(Rev. 13:8); yes, even before the creation of man.
+It was love that led the Father to give us grace and gifted us with Jesus, his “only begotten Son“.
+And this gift was planned even before the foundation of the world, as in “slain from the foundation of the world“(Rev. 13:8); yes, even before the creation of man.
 That being the case, love was not a reaction or response of God to Adam’s (mankind’s) sin, as sin came after creation.
 Indeed, “love covers all” no matter how serious our sin is.
-As heinous as sin can be, the Father has already planned a way for reconciliation and subsequent salvation to those who “bear the fruits of the Holy Spirit”.
-Those who are saved became so, because they have immortality and eternal life.
-Yet, there is a consequence to people who continued on sinning, viz., the “lake of fire”.
+As heinous as sin can be, the Father has already planned a way for reconciliation and subsequent salvation to those who “bear the fruits of the Holy Spirit” and are “overcomers“.
+Those who are saved are called so, because they have immortality and eternal life.
+Yet, there is a consequence to people who continued on sinning, viz., the “lake of fire”, aka, “Gehenna fire”.

 “When I consider your heavens, the work of your fingers … what is man that you are mindful of him, the son of man that you care for him?”
 (Psalm 8:3-4, see also Heb. ?).

 God made us, not because he needed us: